SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/09-actions.md

 The content of the result collection depends on availability of each individual Action item, so they can be adjusted not only by their existence as a content, but by permission settings.
 So in the end this list will contain only those actions and function that can be executed by the current user on the given content.

-Following example's results will be the list of actions and functions that are available on the given file:
+Following example's results will be the list of actions and functions that are available on the given Content:

 <tab category="basic-concepts" article="action" example="actions" />